 About the author and trainer

-Helen Dunman has been teaching PSHE and Drama to young people with a range of SEND for 30 years, specialising in children and young people with Severe Learning disabilities.
+Helen Dunman has been teaching PSHE and Drama to young people with a range of SEND for 30 years, specialising in children and young people with severe learning disabilities.
 She currently teaches at Chailey Heritage Foundation.
-In 2017 her work in PSHE and RSHE was recognized by the ‘Worshipful Company of Educators’ with an ‘Inspirational Educator Award’.
+In 2017 her work in PSHE and RSHE was recognised by the ‘Worshipful Company of Educators’ with an ‘Inspirational Educator Award’.
 She currently has whole school responsibility for PSHE/RSHE at CHF which was referenced as ‘Outstanding’ in the last OFSTED report.
 Helen is also a member and trustee of SHADA, which promotes good sex education for people with disabilities of all ages.
 Helen writes about this subject in educational journals and speaks at conferences around the UK.

 Normally we are able to offer on-site training at your school but due to the pandemic, we are currently offering virtual interactive training for smaller groups or individuals.